mkopciuszynski/arpes/docs/source/writing-plugins-basic.rst

 with your lab’s data.

 This is the first of a two-part section on data loading and plugins in PyARPES.
-If your needs are more advanced, you can see the `second page </writing-plugins>`__ for more details.
+If your needs are more advanced, you can see the :doc:`second page </writing-plugins>` for more details.

 Loading CSV Files into the PyARPES Format
 -----------------------------------------